sepehrband/ABTIN/README.md

 Download ABTIN's [reposiotry](https://github.com/sepehrband/ABTIN/archive/master.zip).

 ### NODDI
 In order to obtain ABTIN's measures, first the NODDI model should be fitted to the diffusion-weighted MR data.
+To fit NODDI to your data, we suggest one of the following routines:

-**NODDI MATLAB toolbox:** follow the instruction [here](http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.NODDImatlab).
+- **NODDI MATLAB toolbox:** follow the instruction [here](http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.NODDImatlab).
+- **AMICO:** follow the instruction [here](https://github.com/daducci/AMICO).

 ### Setup the paths in MATLAB
 - ABTIN and NIFTI toolbox